Binance Market Update (2022-08-29)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LOKA, CTK, and OOKI, up by 32%, 11%, and 10%, respectively.
+Market outperformers include LOKA, SNX, and CTK, up by 26%, 13%, and 10%, respectively.

 Top stories of the day: